Whole sour cabbage: Preparation

 After the external leaves and core have been removed, the cabbage heads are salted, packed into the barrel as densely as possible (another reason why a round form is required) and covered with salted water (4–6% of salt).
 A heavy load (a rock, for example) is placed above, to keep them under the water, in anaerobic conditions.
 From time to time the water has to be reversed (flushed from the bottom of the barrel and then again sluiced onto the top), adding more (always with salt) if necessary.
 A higher salinity makes the fermentation slower, while an insufficient salinity makes it unsafe.
 Higher temperatures require a higher salinity.
 The fermentation should be done at 16-22 °C. The best temperature is 18-20 °C. A cabbage fermented at a lower temperature has a better fragrance.
-The best known microorganisms involved in the process include Leuconostoc mesenteroides, Lactobacterium brevis, Streptococcus faecalis, Pediococcus cerevisiae and Lactobacterium plantarum.
+The best known microorganisms involved in the process include Leuconostoc mesenteroides, Lactobacillus brevis, Enterococcus faecalis, Pediococcus acidilactici and Lactobacillus plantarum.